-5. Volunteer Coordination

-• Report to the EOC or other location specified by the EOC Manager or Logistics Chief

-- Activate the Volunteer Management Annex and work in coordination with the Larimer County VOAD - Through the VOAD, volunteers are accounted for at the EOC, deployed upon demand of the incident and or event, and are demobilized and tracked by the VOAD desk at the EOC

-6. Finance Section Chief

-- Report to the EOC or other location specified by the EOC Manager - Oversee the financial aspects of meeting resource requests, including recordkeeping, budgeting for procurement, documentation for cost recovery and transportation - Facilitate transfer of cash donations for the incident to volunteer (501c3) organizations in coordination with United Way 2-1-1
+- Match and coordinate donated goods and services to the needs of the public - Disseminate information to the public through the EOC Public Information Officer to ensure that offers are not inappropriate to the needs - Make special requests for donations as directed by the EOC - Ensure that the Logistics Section Chief is aware of the needs and "unmet needs" list and that physical distribution efforts are coordinated with the Facilities Unit - 6.
+Volunteer Coordination - Report to the EOC or other location specified by the EOC Manager or Logistics Chief - Activate the Volunteer Management Annex and work in coordination with the Larimer County VOAD - Through the VOAD, volunteers are accounted for at the EOC, deployed upon demand of the incident and or event, and are demobilized and tracked by the VOAD desk at the EOC - 7.
+Finance Section Chief - Report to the EOC or other location specified by the EOC Manager - Oversee the financial aspects of meeting resource requests, including recordkeeping, budgeting for procurement, documentation for cost recovery and transportation - Facilitate transfer of cash donations for the incident to volunteer (501c3) organizations in coordination with United Way 2-1-1 - 8.
+Legal Advisor - Report to the EOC or other location specified by the EOC Manager when requested - Advise the EOC Manager, Logistics Section and the Procurement Team on contracts and questions of administrative law, purchasing laws, etc.

-7. Legal Advisor

-- Report to the EOC or other location specified by the EOC Manager when requested - Advise the EOC Manager, Logistics Section and the Procurement Team on contracts and questions of administrative law, purchasing laws, etc.